tijothomas95/PlaywrightCucumberTypescript/README.md

 11. `tsconfig.json` is must as 📦 Tells the TypeScript compiler how to transpile .ts/.tsx files

-12. npm install tsyringe reflect-metadata // to add dependency injection and help manage dependencies cleanly across your step definitions
+12. `npm install tsyringe reflect-metadata` // to add dependency injection and help manage dependencies cleanly across your step definitions

+13. Add `@injectable(), @inject('page')` to all class invokes and its constructors.

+14. `npm run {script_from_package.json}` // to run the tests as cucumber

 Key points to clarify & fix